nXhermane/MalnutriXcollect.site/README.md

 This repository holds the public website for the MalnutriX Collect project — a lightweight site that presents the project's goals, features and documentation for the mobile data-collector app used by aides-soignants to collect patient data and sync with the MalnutriX nutritionist application.

-This README was generated from the MalnutriX Collect mobile project's README and the website repository package.json to provide a clear site-focused overview, setup and contribution instructions.

 ## What this site contains